Why and How to Engage Your Employees to Make Savings on Travel

 The tendency not to plan ahead for booking hotels and airfares can prove costly.
 But there are ways to ensure everyone is on board with a streamlined spending plan.

-By enforcing company procedures and setting financial goals, you can encourage your employees to get behind your corporate travel policy – and even reward the most diligent workers.
+By enforcing company travel policies and setting financial goals, you can encourage your employees to get behind your corporate travel policy – and even reward the most diligent workers.

 Setting booking limits